direnakkoc/campGameProject/README.md

 ## About the Homework

-Basicaly, I covered all the requirements were wanted by Engin Demirog.
+Basically, I covered all the requirements that were wanted by Engin Demir in the homework.